 Glycine.
 This amino acid can be found in things like pork and chicken skin, gelatine, cheese, nuts and fish.

 Copper.
 This essential mineral is found in organ meats, sesame seeds, cocoa powder, cashews and lentils.

 Proline.
 This amino acid can be found in things like egg whites, dairy products, cabbage, asparagus, and mushrooms.

 What’s the conclusion on collagen supplements?

 While collagen supplements certainly can’t make all your problems go away, there is some evidence that with continued use they can help slow down signs of ageing in addition to easing joint pain and helping build muscle, bone and cartilage.
 Make sure to always read the instructions on any products that you do try, and if you’re unsure make sure you consult your GP before taking anything.
-If you'd like some recommendations for which brands to get started with, then check out this round-up of top collage supplements.

 Have you tried collagen supplements before?
 Leave a comment below - we’d love to hear how you got on.